1993 Bombay bombings

-The 1993 Bombay bombings were a series of 12 terrorist bombings that took place in Bombay, Maharashtra, on 12 March 1993.
+The 1993 Bombay bombings was a series of 12 terrorist bombings in Bombay (now Mumbai), Maharashtra, on 12 March 1993.
 The single-day attacks resulted in 257 fatalities and 1,400 injuries.
 The attacks were coordinated by Dawood Ibrahim, leader of the Mumbai-based international organised crime syndicate D-Company.
-Ibrahim was believed to have ordered and helped organize the bombings through his subordinates Tiger Memon and Yakub Memon.

-For several years, confusion existed about the number of blasts, whether they were 12 or 13 in number.
-This was because Sharad Pawar, the then chief minister of Maharashtra, stated on television that day that there had been 13 blasts, and included a Muslim-dominated locality in the list.
-He later revealed that he had lied on purpose and that there had been only 12 blasts, none of them in Muslim-dominated areas; he also confessed that he had attempted to mislead the public into believing that the blasts could be the work of the LTTE, a Sri Lankan militant organization, when in fact intelligence reports had already confirmed to him that Mumbai's underworld (known as the "D-Company", a reference to Dawood Ibrahim) were the perpetrators of the serial blasts.
+The bombings took place in the aftermath of the Bombay riots, which themselves had followed the demolition of the Babri Masjid in Ayodhya by a Hindutva mob.

-The Supreme Court of India gave its judgement on 21 March 2013, after over 20 years of judicial proceedings, upholding the death sentence against suspected ringleader Yakub while commuting the previous death sentences against 10 others to life in prison.
-However, two of the main suspects in the case, Ibrahim and Tiger, have not yet been arrested or tried.
-After India's three-judge Supreme Court bench rejected his curative petition, saying the grounds raised by him do not fall within the principles laid down by the apex court in 2002, the Maharashtra government executed Yakub on 30 July 2015.
+On 21 March 2013, the Supreme Court of India, after 20 years of judicial proceedings, upheld the death sentence against suspected ringleader Yakub Memon while commuting the death sentences of 10 others to life imprisonment.
+Two main suspects in the case, Ibrahim and Tiger Memon, have not been arrested or tried.
+After India's three-judge Supreme Court bench rejected his curative petition, saying the grounds he raised did not fall within the principles laid down by the court in 2002, Yakub was executed by the Maharashtra government on 30 July 2015.

 Background

-In December 1992 and January 1993, there was widespread rioting throughout the nation following the Babri Masjid demolition in Ayodhya, where some of the most notable riots occurred in Mumbai.
+In December 1992 and January 1993, there was widespread rioting throughout the nation following the demolition of the Babri Masjid, a five-century-old mosque, in Ayodhya, by a Hindutva mob.
+Some of the most notable riots occurred in Mumbai.
 Five years after the December–January riots, the Srikrishna Commission report found that 900 individuals had died and over 2,000 had been injured.